custom-computing-ic/fastc/doc/reports/interim/report.md

 generation.
 The milestone also involved acquiring more in-depth knowledge of the C++ language and GNU toolchain (e.g Autotools[@autotools]).

 The second milestone involved designing the MaxC language.
-This meant analysing exisiting MaxJ applications as well as the MaxJ API and identifying required functions such as suport for stream offsets, multiplexing etc. We used the RTM application as a case study to guide our design of the language.
+This involved analysing existing MaxJ applications as well as the MaxJ API and identifying required functions such as suport for stream offsets, multiplexing etc. We used the RTM application as a case study to guide our design of the language.
 The MaxC language is briefly described in Section \ref{maxc}.